 All-in-all, whilst a bonus bet offer may look like free money, the odds of your average mug actually ending up with any real cash in his pocket as a result are pretty slim.

-But thanks to arbitrage betting – or “arbing” – you don’t have to be an average mug.
+But thanks to Betfair you don’t have to be an average mug.

 The beauty of the bonus bet, of course, is that you’re not actually risking any of your own capital.
 But rather than just hoping the bonus bet comes in, you can instead use that edge to cover both sides of a bet and guarantee yourself a positive result.

 The key to successfully arbing your bonus bet is laying the outcome on Betfair, or a similar exchange.
 Laying is betting on something not to happen.
-For example, if I was to lay Phar Lap in the Melbourne Cup, I’m betting on it not winning – I would only lose if Phar Lap did win.
+For example, if I was to lay Phar Lap in the Melbourne Cup, I’m betting on it not winning – I would only lose if Phar Lap did win the race.

 Let’s look at an example: say you have a $20 bonus bet that you’re using on a Premier League match.
 You back Leicester to win at $6.